galinauskas/pianojs/README.md

 # PianoJS
-This is a piano project written in JavaScript.
-It utilizes the Audio Context Web API to generate sound.
+PianoJS is an engaging and versatile piano project crafted using JavaScript.
+Leveraging the Audio Context Web API, it allows users to explore the world of music by generating rich and dynamic sounds directly in the browser.

 ## Technologies Used:
 HTML, CSS, JavaScript